One of the things that works to keep relationships

 have nothing to lose and everything to gain.
 What’s stopping you?
 Start

-If you try any of these suggestions or have creative suggestions to add to the list, please let me know.
+I will post other suggestions for the other seasons as they come.
+If you try something new or have something to add to the list, please let me know.

-If you are interested in having regular relationship advice come directly to your inbox, then go to The Relationship Center and sign up for our free monthly newsletter.
+If you want more information about relationships delivered to your inbox, go to The Relationship Center and sign up for our free monthly newsletter.